Last Updated on September 25, 2023

 2 – Enjoy the view from the top of the Empire State Building

-The view from the top of the Empire State Building will be even better with some snow!
+There are plenty of viewpoints in New York City but you can’t beat the view from the top of the Empire State Building which is even better with some snow!
 It’s always colder up there, so try to avoid windy days.

 Address: 20, 34th Street.
 Opening hours: every day from 11 a.m. to 10 p.m.
 Cost: 42$.
 Website: https://www.esbnyc.com/